|

 when the bullet will pass through the remote target.

-Instead of blazing away at the jungle in hopes of hitting or maybe
+Instead of blazing away at the jungle in hopes of hitting or maybefrightening the enemy, the STAR soldier just squeezes and sweeps.

 When a hit is possible the weapon fires... and somebody falls down.